Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-Establishing themselves as a solid booking Parnell took a chance and set aside time for a series 'Bernard Delfont Presents The Morecambe & Wise Show', debuting 12th October 1961 across the ITV network.
 All their ATV shows were written by S.C.Green (Sid) and R.M.Hills (Dick) who would stay with the duo until the late sixties and their move to the BBC.
+Green and Hills were not performers, but managed to write themselves into each episode nonetheless.

-There would be no new shows in 1965, instead a Best Of Morecambe and Wise series filled the space until the new series began in January 1966.
-This new series would have pop guests, as well as the usual middle of the road singers, with the likes of Lulu, Georgie Fame, Herman's Hermits making an appearance.
-The final ATV series ran from 1967 into 1968 and had to recorded twice during the same sessions, once in black and white for the UK market and then in colour for the USA where the show would be renamed Piccadilly Palace, being a summer replacement for Hollywood Palace.
+The final ATV series ran from 1967 into 1968 and in a bid to break them in America ATV would record each show twice during the same sessions, once in black and white for the UK market and then in colour for the USA, where the show was presented as Piccadilly Palace, the summer replacement for Hollywood Palace.
 The duo had appeared several times on CBS's The Ed Sullivan Show at the insistence of the host and it was decided to give them a break with their own series in the USA.
-Unfortunately for the UK audience they decided to repeat some of their recent ATV sketches for the American version.
-Pop acts this time around included The Kinks, The Small Faces, The Hollies and The Moody Blues among others.
+Unfortunately for the UK audience they decided to re-do some of their recent ATV sketches for American viewers.
+They also included American singing stars who were probably on their way down like Bobby Rydell, George Maharis and Jimmie Rodgers.
+It was also broadcast once every three weeks in the UK, alternating with Spotlight and The London Palladium Show.
+The show was extended to an hour which meant room for extra guests, and as a result Morecambe and Wise sometimes looked lost within their own show, just as they had feared back in the fifties for the BBC.
+Pop acts for the final ATV series included The Kinks, The Small Faces, The Hollies and The Moody Blues among others, while Millicent Martin was the resident guest singer.

 After the failure of Piccadilly Palace it was decided to concentrate on the home market and a move to BBC2 would see them appear in colour for the first time in the UK.
-The move to BBC2 in 1968 however saw a return to the early sixties reliance of trad jazz and singers, but Elton John would appear a couple of times in the mid-seventies.
+The move to BBC2 in 1968 however saw a return to the early sixties reliance of trad jazz and solo singers, but Elton John would appear a couple of times in the mid-seventies.

 THE MORECAMBE AND WISE SHOW / TWO OF A KIND